 The JR EAST PASS (Tohoku area) is an affordable pass that offers unlimited train rides on JR East lines, including bullet trains, within the valid area for 5 consecutive days.
-It's only ¥20,000, making it a considerable option for rail travelers (e.g. the return fare from Tokyo to Morioka is approximately ¥30,420).
-Pass holders can also reserve seats online for up to a month in advance for free.
-For more information on the JR EAST PASS (Tohoku area), you can visit the link here.
+It's only ¥30,000, making it a considerable option for rail travelers (e.g. the return fare from Tokyo to Morioka is approximately ¥30,420).
+Pass holders can also reserve seats online for up to a month in advance for free on the JR-EAST Train Reservation.

 Header image credit: 岩手県観光協会